muratyaman/motifs/README.md

 ## Examples

-Sample usage for cacher and repo:
+Sample usage for cacher, repo and listener/observer:

 ```ts
 import express from 'express';